Outback Steakhouse Copycat Bleu Cheese Pecan Chopped Salad made with mixed greens & cinnamon pecans tossed in a Bleu cheese vinaigrette.

 Add some chopped scallions to the lettuce in a salad bowl; then add the prepared pecans and dressing.
 Mix well, top with more crumbled Bleu Cheese and serve immediately.

-I used two 14-ounce bags of lettuce and this recipe is enough for 5-6 servings as a side salad or 3-4 servings as a dinner salad.
-I also had some roasted chicken leftover so I added it to the top of my salad and ate it for lunch and dinner that day.
+I used two bags of lettuce and this recipe is enough for 5-6 servings as a side salad; or 3-4 servings as a dinner salad.
+I also had some roasted chicken leftover so I added it to the top of my salad.

 I’ve never tried other salads at Outback, but this Bleu Cheese Pecan Chopped Salad was delicious and tasted just like the restaurant version. ~Enjoy!